botworld-wiki/beatburger.github.io/_bots/dune-bug.md

 ---
 layout: bot
 contributors: "Hex, O.J., Soft, BloodxReaper"
-updatedAt: "2021-12-30"
+updatedAt: "2022-07-07"

 title: "Dune Bug (Special Evader)"
 name: "Dune Bug"
-description: "Dune Bug is the fastest yet squishiest bot that ever existed in game.
-However, both of its rolling abilities provide high surviving capability.
-Also good damage output.\n- Speciality: very aggressive, requires specific answers\n- Note: can do AoE damage with Piercing Shots\n- Combos: Hypercharge, Grouping"
+description: "A guaranteed bot you may get while progressing the storyline.
+Dune Bug is known for its top speed and a very little amount of health it has.
+While it can increase the survivability by itself with the two rolling abilities, a stunned Dune Bug is obviously extremely vulnerable.
+Very agile yet very fragile.\n- Speciality: very aggressive, requires specific answers\n- Note: can do AoE damage with Piercing Shots\n- Combos: Hypercharge, Grouping"
 imageUrl: "https://cdn.discordapp.com/attachments/873396923137142855/873397518774444032/dune_bug.png"
 breadcrumbs:
   Bots: "/bots"